 Steph is a Licensed Marriage and Family Therapist and Registered Drama therapist who provides child and family therapy, specializing in work with early childhood, childhood sexual abuse, and children who have been touched by foster care.
 She works in private practice in Portland OR.

 Steph spends a large part of her time chasing two young children around that they she purports are her own.
 She is a board game enthusiast and needs reminders not to overshare about how "there's a board game of that".
 She also loves to garden and bake, and has planted as many fruit trees and bushes as is feasibly possible in her back yard, and then spent the majority of her fall making jams.
 Most of all she loves to be with other humans in an embodied playspace, where the possibilities are limited only by her imagination.

 Rebecca is a trauma therapist running a group practice called Therapy, Altered, working with individuals across the lifespan with extreme presentations of trauma and dissociative disorders.
 Rebecca is also an Assistant Professor of Practice at Portland State University, in the School of Social Work, where she teaches across the curriculum.

 Along with being the co-founder of DvT PDX, she is also the co-founder of ar-tic LLC (antiracist, trauma-informed care), a consulting org dedicated to providing training and consultation for individuals and organizations looking to provide anti-racist, trauma-informed care to their constituents.

-In her free time (HA!), she can be inventing new ways to work, talking about coffee beans, and reading nerd books about the "vagus nerve".
+In her free time (HA!), she can be found finding more work tasks to take on, talking about coffee beans, and reading nerd books about the "vagus nerve".
 She also competes on the USA Masters (read: old people) World team in Olympic-style weightlifting, which she'll tell you about whether or not you'd like to hear it.
 She is really tired.
 Please venmo her a nap.